sheenacodes/fvh_sentilonoise_in/README.md

 # platform-input for sentilo noise

-experimental work
-designing Endpoints for platform to injest data and send it to apache kafka

 To bring up service:

 Note: the environment variables file config.env must be at root folder and